node-js-libs/node.io/README.md

     * Reading / writing rows to and from a database
     * STDIN / STDOUT / Custom streams
     * Piping data between multiple node.io jobs
+    * Continuous input / output
-    * Any combination of the above, or your own IO
+    * Any combination of the above, or your write your own IO methods
 - Includes a robust framework for scraping, selecting and traversing web data
 - Support for a variety of proxies when scraping web data
 - Includes a data validation and sanitization framework